shadowsilence94/A3_car_price_predict/GITHUB_SECRETS_SETUP.md

 ## Testing the Setup

-1. Push code to main branch
+1. Push code to main branch with a tag (e.g., v1.0.0)
 2. Check Actions tab for workflow execution
-3. Verify Docker image is pushed to Docker Hub
+3. Verify Docker image is pushed to Docker Hub with name shadowsilence94/car-price-predict
 4. Confirm deployment on mlbrain server

 ## Troubleshooting